Hanashi vs Duolingo for Speaking Practice

 Ready to Practise Speaking More Often?

-If Duolingo helps you study but you still are not speaking enough, that is the signal to add a speaking-first layer.
-Hanashi is built for low-pressure conversation reps, guided practice, and the kind of daily output that actually builds confidence.
+If Duolingo helps you study but you still are not speaking enough, that is the signal to add a tool that gets your mouth moving.
+Hanashi helps you use the words you recognise in realistic spoken answers, repeat them without real-conversation pressure, and build confidence through regular output.
 Try Hanashi.